-I have been having a life long affair with clay.
-In harmony with my very practical nature I created colorful functional ware and architectural accents for over 25 years.
-I thoroughly enjoyed the years of creating bright and happy work that would grace the daily lives of people.
-But as the years went by pottery took a physical toll and my creative mind longed for something different.
-I think the hardest thing that I had to face is to give myself permission to just have fun.
+I have had a life long affair with clay.
+In harmony with my very practical nature I created colorful functional pottery and architectural accents for over 25 years.
+I thoroughly enjoyed those years of creating bright and happy work that would grace the daily lives of people.
+But as the years went by pottery took a physical toll and my creative nature longed for something different.